jhoerr/cloudmesh-manual/docs-source/source/dev/pytest.rst

 -  https://github.com/cloudmesh/cloudmesh-cloud/tree/master/tests

-Best is to add a numbe rto identify in which order they are run
+Best is to add a number to identify in which order they are run

 ::